juanlazarde/ansible/README.md

     - install and configures fail2ban to ban multiple login attempts ... for now

 These scripts are in an early stage, but work fine on my setup.
 Post your issues and I'll try to help.
-I'm sharing this repository, as a lot comes from developers on GitHub and other sources (like YouTube).
-I'm trying to give back.
 Most of the material is commented or self-explanatory.

 Once installed, your workstation will be 90% ready.
 I can't think about what the other 10% would be, but I won't say it'll be 100% ready.
 Open a discussion for more features.
 Servers have a different story, servers are more like 10% ready to go.
 They'll be accessible via ansible, with ssh keys, updated, root locked, ufw and fail2ban up and running, super user created and unattended upgrades installed, to name a few.
 The rest is up to you.
 Whether it will be a web server, NAS, proxy manager, VPN, etc.